 Put it this way: the Bugatti Veyron, the modern icon for all things fast, was tested at Volkswagen’s private test track which has a five-mile straight of pristinely paved tarmac.
 In it’s cruise to over 260 miles per hour, it used most of it — getting up to that speed takes an enormous amount of space.

 A better measure, perhaps, is how quick a car is versus how fast.
-Quickness is measured in the time it takes to get to a certain speed, often 60 miles per hour or 100 kilometers (62 miles) per hour.
+Quickness is measured in the time it takes to get to a certain speed, often 60 miles or 100 kilometers (62 miles) per hour.
 Generally, it doesn’t take nearly as much space to accomplish this, and the places to rip the vehicle through its paces are bountiful.
 It’s also a more practical measure in terms of racing, there the ability to get up to speed coming out of a corner can make or break the race.